AtharvaPagare/100DaysOfMLCode/README.md

 # Day 10
 16/01/2019
 Learned various types of Ensemble methods especially - Random Forest, Voting Classifier, Extra Trees.
 Also went through the mathematics of Support Vector Machines.

+# Day 11
+17/01/2019
+Continued learning concepts of ensemble methods learning.

+# Day 12
+18/01/2019
+Referred to some concepts regarding Exploratory Data Analysis.
+Also learning about various metrics to determine the quality of a machine learning model.